telmoperiz/personalpage/research.md

         <div class="draftbotton"><a href="files/wp/LRGenerated.pdf"><img src="files/icons/download_pdf.png" class="icon"> Draft</a></div>
         <div class="abstractdiv">
         <p class="abstractp"><b>Abstract:</b> Many economic and causal parameters of interest depend on generated regressors, including
-            structural parameters in models with endogenous variables estimated by control functions and models with sample selection.
-Inference with generated regressors is complicated by the complex expression for influence functions and asymptotic variances.
-We propose automatic debiased GMM estimators in a general setting with generated regressors.
+                structural parameters in models with endogenous variables estimated by control functions and in models with sample selection.
+                Inference with generated regressors is complicated by the very complex expression for influence functions and asymptotic variances.
+                To address this problem, we propose automatic Locally Robust/debiased GMM estimators in a general setting with generated regressors.
                 Importantly, we allow for the generated regressors to be generated from machine learners, such as Random Forest, Neural Nets, Boosting, and many others.
-We use our results to construct debiased Doubly Robust (DR) estimators for the Counterfactural Average Structural Function (CASF), and LR estimators for structural parameters and partial effects in models with sample selection and endogeneity. </p>
+We use our results to construct novel Doubly Robust estimators for the Counterfactural Average Structural Function and Average Partial Effects in models with endogeneity and sample selection, respectively. </p>
     </div>
     </li>